ncatlab/nlab-content/pages/2/8/9/1/21982/content.md

 #### Conceptual problems
+ {#DBraneChargeInKTheoryReferencesConceptualProblems}

-{#KTheorySubtleties} But there remain conceptual issues with the proposal that D-brane  charge is in K-theory, as highlighted for in
+{#KTheorySubtleties} But there remain conceptual issues with the proposal that D-brane  charge is in K-theory, as highlighted in

 * {#BDHKMMS01} [[Jan de Boer]], [[Robbert Dijkgraaf]], [[Kentaro Hori]], [[Arjan Keurentjes]], [[John Morgan]], [[David Morrison]], [[Savdeep Sethi]], section 4.5.2 and 4.6.5 of  _Triples, Fluxes, and Strings_, Adv.Theor.Math.Phys.
 4 (2002) 995-1186 ([arXiv:hep-th/0103170](https://arxiv.org/abs/hep-th/0103170))